Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 - Rick/Developer - Once a developer has worked on a bug for a certain amount of time i.e 60 minutes, they must fill out a timesheet in the admin panel.
 These timesheets will then be used as data for the site's workflow statistics.
 Once they have finished with a bug or feature or even just decide to update on its progress they can post a blog from the admin panel linking to the original post.

+- Contributor - A site member wishes to contribute to a feature's kickstarter.
+They will find a feature on the feature list or from a new blog update on the home page.
+They will click on this and read all the details.
+They can comment and converse with others in the comments section of the page.
+When satisfied they can click on contribute.
+They will be asked how much they wish to contribute and be told of the minimum amount.
+From here a feature with the contribution amount will be added to their cart.
+They can now add another feature, or adjust the previously added feature.
+They can also delete a feature from the cart or empty it completely.
+After this they can then proceed to checkout where their personal and payment details will be taken through a form.
+If the requirements for a successful payment are not met they will be notified.
+If they are successful they will be taken back to the feature page with a message telling them of their successful contribution.

 ## Features